 Thandeka Skhosana – PA to ED and HR Associate

-In 2010, she joined the African Leadership Academy as an Assistant to the Finance Office.
-Then, in 2011 she worked as an Executive PA to the COO, at African Leadership Academy.
+Thandeka obtained a Bachelor’s Degree in Social Science, majoring in Political Science and Sociology.
+Because of her passion for community service, she volunteered at a Christian TV Station, worked for Rivoni Skills a youth development organization, later joined the African Leadership Academy as an Assistant to the Finance Office.
 She continued to work her way up to being an H.R Associate until October 2012.

 Kgaogelo Seemola – Scholar Programme Officer

 Kgaogelo Seemola was born and raised in Limpopo (Venda).
 During his high school years he developed an interest in teaching and student welfare.
 Following high school, he pursued and completed a Senior Teacher’s Diploma at Venda College and majored in History and Afrikaans.
 Beginning in 1994, he was employed at United Bank (currently known as ABSA Bank) and served in numerous capacities from junior to supervisory levels.
 In 2005, Kgaogelo moved to Johannesburg and began teaching at schools in Johannesburg’s CBD, Germiston, and Alberton-Brackenhurst.